 You should also check out the park’s Boulder Field when you visit this very family-friendly place to escape your usual business life and enjoy this awesome outdoor area.

-After a short walk, you can discover the wonderful Hawk Falls, and if you take some time to go a little further down the beautiful trail, you can discover a wonderful secluded river passing.
+After a short walk, you can discover the wonderful Hawk Falls, and if you take some time to go a little further down the beautiful trail, you can discover a wonderfully secluded river passing.

 Maybe not the most feasible place for children to get into the water, but adults have a great chance to enjoy refreshingly cold water on a hot summer’s day.
+Luzerne County is a great place to do business and after a long day, what could be more enjoyable than hitting the cold waters of Hawk Falls?

 Hickory Run’s trails are easy to follow and well marked.
 Most trails are pretty short day hikes, but you can just keep going from one trail to another.
 Just stop by the park’s office to get a map, or use an app to find out about the trails’ difficulty levels and lengths.

 The park’s waterfalls are breathtaking, and when you check out the camping grounds you are likely to come back for more.
-People with appreciation of nature will definitely love the park, but please be careful when you walk on the rocks as this could cause some danger, and watch out for black rattlesnake as well!
+People with an appreciation of nature will definitely love the park, but please be careful when you walk on the rocks as this could cause some danger, and watch out for black rattlesnake as well!

 Seven Tubs Nature Area